dqian3/autobahn-artifact/README.md

 This artifact contains, and allows to reproduce, experiments for all figures included in the paper "Autobahn: Seamless high speed BFT".

 It contains a prototype implemententation of Autobahn, as well as the reference implementations used to evaluate baseline systems: VanillaHS, BatchedHS, and Bullshark.
 Each prototype is located on its *own* branch, named accordingly.
+For each system, we have provided *two* branches: one containing the base system (e.g. `autobahn`), and another that contains a version modified to simulate blips (e.g. `autobahn-blips`).
-Please checkout the corresponding branch when validating claims for a given system.
+Please checkout the corresponding branch when validating claims for a given system and experiment.

 Autobahn and all baseline systems are implemented in Rust, using the asynchronous Tokio runtime environment.
 TCP is used for networking, and ed25519-dalek signatures are used for authentication.
 Replicas persist all messages receives to disk, using RocksDB.
 Client processes connect to *local* Replica machines and submit dummy payload requests (transactions) only to this replica.
 Replicas distribute payloads to one another -- the specifics depend on the particular system.

 Orienting oneself in the code:
-Autobahn/Bullshark: The two main modules are "worker" and "primary".
+For Autobahn and Bullshark, the two main code modules are `worker` and `primary`.
 The worker layer is responsible for receiving client requests.
 It forwards data and digests to the primary layer which contains the main consensus logic.
-VanillaHS/BatchedHS: The core module is "consensus"

-TODO: Describe also what it doesnt do.
-- e.g. do we have exponential timeouts?
+The consensus logic is event driven: the core event loop is located in `primary/src/core.rs`, message reception is managed in `primary/src/primary.rs`.
+VanillaHS and BatchedHS consist of main modules `mempool` and `consensus`, which operate analogously: `mempool/src/core.rs` receives and forwards data, and `consensus/src/core.rs` contains the main consensus logic.

 ## Concrete claims in the paper
 Autobahn is a Byzantine Fault Tolerant (BFT) consensus protocol that aims to hit a sweet spot between high throughput, low latency, and the ability to recover from asynchrony (seamlessness).

-- **Main claim 1**: Autobahn matches the Throughput of Bullshark, while reducing latency by a factor of 2x.
+- **Main claim 1**: Autobahn matches the Throughput of Bullshark, while reducing latency by a factor of ca. 2x.

-- **Main claim 2**: Autobahn avoids hangovers in the presence of blips.
+- **Main claim 2**: Autobahn avoids protocol-induced hangovers in the presence of blips.

 ## Validating the Claims - Overview <a name="validating"></a>

-All our experiments were run using Google Cloud Platform (GCP) (TODO: add link).
+All our experiments were run using Google Cloud Platform (GCP) (https://console.cloud.google.com/welcome/).
 To reproduce our results and validate our claims, you will need to 1) instantiate a matching GCP experiment, 2) build the prototype binaries, and 3) run the provided experiment scripts with the (supplied) configs we used to generate our results.

 The ReadMe is organized into the following high level sections: